Wahoo NE, 5th Street with paved streets 1920

 Wahoo "Saunders County" Courthouse

-Early in the 1870s there was a movement to relocate the county seat which at that time was in Ashland, in the far southeast corner of the county.
+Early in the 1870s, there was a movement to relocate the county seat, which at that time was in “Ashland,” in the far southeast corner of the county.
 Wahoo, near the center of the county, needed that designation to assure its survival.
 As the battle raged back and forth, Wahoo’s proprietors offered to give the county “half the city’s lots” if the voters approved the move to Wahoo.
 The men also erected a big wooden building for use as a courthouse to support their bid.
-In the election held October 14, 1873, Wahoo received, 617 votes; Eldred, 549; Alvin (Mead), 249; and Ashland, 214.
-Not waiting for confirmation on the narrow margin of victory, the county records were mysteriously spirited out of Ashland in the middle of the night and taken to new courthouse.
+On October 14, 1873, the election was held and the outcome was: Wahoo with 617 votes; Eldred, 549; Alvin (Mead), 249; and Ashland, 214.
+Not waiting for confirmation on the narrow margin of victory, the county records were mysteriously spirited out of Ashland in the middle of the night and taken to the new courthouse.
 Wahoo survived, and rival Eldred faded away.

 Union Pacific Rail Road Wahoo